-As the year is getting in full climax, many film projects are wrapping up production and preparing to premier.
+As the year is getting in the full climax, many film projects are wrapping up production and preparing to the premiere.

 These are the ones that we’re looking forward to seeing the most:

 Unarguably the most anticipated film in Namibia.
 This wonderfully authentic crime thriller, firmly rooted in Namibia follows a policewoman, who in her pursuit of investigating a series of murders is challenged by a ruthless reporter who exposes deep, dark secrets from her past to unhinge the case and ultimately, her life.